 Bone Conduction bypasses the eardrums.
 In bone conduction listening, the bone conduction devices (such as headphones) perform the role of your eardrums.
 These devices send sound waves and convert them into vibrations that can be received directly by the Cochlea so the eardrum is never involved.

-The “sound” therefore eventually reach the ears as vibrations through the bones (or skull) and skin.
+The “sound” therefore eventually reaches the ears as vibrations through the bones (or skull) and skin.

 That’s why people who could not hear due to eardrum injury is able to enjoy listening to music using Bone Conduction Headphone because the eardrum is not necessary to help to transmit the sound to the Cochlea.